Teaching & Learning Resources

 While critical fan pedagogy’s theoretical and content framework focuses on critical fan practices, writers can also use this pedagogy to learn data literacies and research using fandom communities they either belong to or are invested in.
 The approach on methods in this pedagogy can be applied in traditional classroom settings or by fans invested in critical practices.

 Defining Critical Fan Pedaogy

-This section introduces critical fan pedagogy, which can be incorporated in both traditional classroom settings or as a “self-pedagogy” as mentioned by Eric Darnell Pritchard (2018).
-Specifically, this section will look at fan and pedagogy scholars who discuss forms of fan and critical pedagogy to merge the different praxis and approaches.Defining Critical Fan Pedagogy
+This section introduces critical fan pedagogy, which can be incorporated in both traditional classroom settings or as a “self-pedagogy” (Pritchard, 2018) Specifically, this section will look at fan and pedagogy scholars who discuss forms of fan and critical pedagogy to merge the different approaches.Defining Critical Fan Pedagogy

 CFP Resources For Instructors

-This section shares a list of teaching materials, from a critical fan syllabus, to assignments, to hands-on activities, that can be incorporated in the classroom.
+This section shares a list of teaching materials, from a critical fan syllabus, to assignments, to hands-on activities, that can be incorporated in the classroom or beyond.
 Because these resources are published, you are welcome to use them (with citations, of course) and scale them as needed based on classroom context.Instructor Resources

 Critical Fan Pedagogy Definition